DAI-Lab-HERALD/General-Framework/Framework/README.md

 ```
 overwrite_results = False
 ```
 It might be possible that one wants to retrain and reevaluate models, without having to delete the original files in their folder.
 In this case, one can set **overwrite_results** to *True*.
-It must however be noticed that this does not redo the extraction of the training and testing set.
+It must however be noted that this does not redo the extraction of the training and testing set.

 ```
 model_for_path_transform = '<Trajecotry Prediction Model>'